 In the current scenario, the prime focus is on a hybrid working model and the requirement for flexibility for both employers and employees.
 It can be expected that the hybrid working model will be the new normal going ahead in 2022 and a natural choice for Global Capability Centers (GCCs) in India.

 As GCCs continue to focus on change and innovation, the need for talent with niche skills continues to increase.
 In the long term, collaboration with start-ups, industry bodies, and educational institutions will also play a key role in building a business-deployable pool of resources.
 These steps will help GCCs continue to act as an innovation engine and drive new ideas across their organization.

 Agility and speed are critical with digital technologies.
 A company's digital operations are fast-paced and require high levels of interactivity and collaboration.
 As an internal shared services organization within the company, GCCs provide the control, confidentiality, and transparency needed to quickly adapt to the business's priorities and facilitate speed-to-market with digital technologies.

 5. Risk Mitigation and cyberattacks

-In the past few months, we've seen more instances of a data breach due to remote working compared to earlier years and loss of confidential information owing to increased cyber-attacks.
-This threat will likely increase in 2022 due to digital transformation initiatives, hybrid working models, misinformation campaigns, ransomware attacks, and deepfake technology.
+In the past few months, we've seen more instances of data breaches due to remote working compared to earlier years and loss of confidential information owing to increased cyber-attacks.
+This threat will likely increase in 2022 due to digital transformation initiatives, hybrid working models, misinformation campaigns, ransomware attacks, and deep fake technology.
 GCCs will help organizations stay aware of these risks and ensure that they have suitable solutions and measures to prevent them without disrupting their normal business flow.

-To sum up this blog, have a look at the key themes that reflect the maturity of the GCC Ecosystem in India.
+To sum up, this blog has a look at the key themes that reflect the maturity of the GCC Ecosystem in India.